 During the panel discussion, I realized that vulnerability is what I value about both my cheerleading group and my collage group.
 It is an honor and a gift to have a group of people I can share my ups and downs with, as well as be vulnerable with as I move forward on my path.
 My achievements are fueled by my ability to gain energy, share struggles, and collect inspiration from a group of people also on a path of growth.
 An audience member shared about a book he was reading (I wish I remembered the title) that argued that community is a space of healing and equalizing—where we can help address oppression, exclusion, and lack.
 So lets let 2019 be a wave of community building (micro and macro).

-I ran into two examples of community building after the panel the echoed the ideas we’d been discussing.
+After the panel, I ran into two examples of community building that echoed the ideas we’d been discussing.
 N.K.
 Jemisin hosted a gathering of spec pic writers of color so we could connect and network with each other.
 I got an email about Marriage Trumps All—a movement to spark love marriages between U.S. citizens and immigrants through communal dining.
 Both of these events were extremely inspiring to me because they are movements that are not Movements.
 They are movements that go directly to the source: people.
 They are examples of people using their passion and their sphere of influence to build bridges between others.
 In community is how we grow.
 In community is how we test our boundaries and possibilities.
 In community is how we secure opportunities and learn essential life hacks.
 It’s how we’re built to operate.

 I hope you’ll consider starting some type of regular community event in your circle.
 Anything you’re passionate about can be fodder for a group.
 Here are some ideas: